black77dragon/DragonShield/new_features.md

 This document serves as a central backlog for all pending changes, new features, and maintenance tasks for the DragonShield project.
 It tracks the lifecycle of features from request to implementation.

 **Instructions:**
-When adding new features or change requests to the Backlog, please provide a precise and detailed description of the desired change.
-Include the context ("Why") and acceptance criteria ("What") to ensure clarity.
-Once work starts on a backlog item, mark it with `[x]` to show it is in progress.
-After a feature has been successfully implemented, move it to the **Implemented** section.
+- Add new requests to the Backlog with a unique ID (e.g., `DS-006`) and include context ("Why") plus acceptance criteria ("What").
+- When work starts on a backlog item, mark it with `[*]` to show it is in progress and keep it in the Backlog.
+- After the user confirms testing and explicitly asks to move it, shift the item to **Implemented** and mark it with `[x]`.

 ## Backlog